 My wife has recently been complaining about how her old smartphone just isn’t working very well anymore.
 The GPS never seems to work despite being on, it’s always running out of storage and it’s just too slow and old to run some of the newest apps.

-Since she isn't on a contract I decided to see if we could find a better deal on a phone and plan than the one we're on with Virgin Mobile – a $35/month plan that gets her basically all she needs.
+Since she isn’t on a contract I decided to see if we could find a better deal on a phone and plan than the one we’re on with Virgin Mobile – a $35/month plan that gets her basically all she needs.
 One provider that keeps coming up when I research low cost no contract cell providers is Republic Wireless.
-Apparently they have plans as low as $5/month!
-Today I thought I'd do a quick post talking about Republic Wireless, who they are, what they have to offer and how you can use them to save.
+They have plans as low as $15/month!
+Today I thought I’d do a quick post talking about Republic Wireless, who they are, what they have to offer and how you can use them to save.

 Republic Wireless History